Search for projects by name or address

 Gateway fee contract that charges ZAMA fees for encrypted input verification, public decryption, and user decryption requests, then forwards the collected fees to the configured fee burner sender.

-Gateway contract that receives encrypted input verification requests from registered host chains, collects coprocessor responses, and emits a threshold-signed attestation once coprocessor consensus is reached.
+Gateway contract that receives encrypted input verification requests from registered and enabled host chains, collects coprocessor responses, and emits a threshold-signed attestation once coprocessor consensus is reached.
 Ethereum InputVerifier verifies attestations against this contract’s EIP-712 domain.

 Gateway contract that stores ciphertext and SNS ciphertext digests after coprocessor consensus, allowing decryption requests to reference committed ciphertext material.
+Digests referencing unregistered or disabled host chains are rejected.

 Maintains the set of accounts allowed to pause gateway contracts.
 The set is managed by the GatewayConfig owner.